Cycling Holidays in Sardinia: pedaling from Alghero to Oristano (or viceversa)

 DAY 4 Santu Lussurgiu, medieval hilltown.
 Distance 52 or 44 km / 32 or 27,5 mi.
 Hilly

 Bike ride from Bosa to Santu Lussurgiu: pass small villages and the Siete Fuentes water sources, You’ll come across lots of Nuraghe and suggestive landscapes, such as the highplateau right before arriving into Santu Lussurgiu, which has been built at the edge of the massive inactive volcanic mountain called Montiferru.
+Dinner Included.
 Overnight in Santu Lussurgiu

 DAY 5 Oristano & Sightseeing.
 Distance 59 or 67 km / 36 or 41 mi.
 Downhill & flat.